We will reference District of North Vancouver rain gauge for this study.

 Unlike going through this exercise using a spreadsheet and finding it to be cumbersome and time consuming, the analysis can be redone instantly as new data appears in the database.

 You can even “watch” a storm event as it rolls in from the comfort of your desk and send out operations crews as a storm event hits a particular severity rating to areas where you know may have issues.

-The analysis can also be easily done on all the historical data in your database.
-The graph below shows that rainfall that fell near the District of North Vancouver’s rain gauge August 13, 2009 exceeded the 1 in 10-year event for short duration storms (5-15 minutes) and exceeded the 2-year event for a 2-hour storm.
+The analysis can also be easily done on historical data in your database.
+The graph below shows that rainfall that fell near the District of North Vancouver’s rain gauge April 23, 2017 exceeded the 2 year event for a prolonged duration storms (5 minutes to 2 hours) and exceeded the 5-year event for a 15 to 30 minute storm.